team4099/FalconScout/docs/CONFIGURING_DATAVALIDATION.md

         - calls all methods which check data from one submisison

 ### Writing Custom Checks
- - Each check is a method of the `DatValidation2022` class and should take in the data fields it uses as parameters
+ - Each check is a method of the `DatValidation2025` class and should take in the data fields it uses as parameters
    - it is recommended to include the `match_key` and `team_number` as parameters of any check since they can be used as identifiers in the error message
  - Example data check function signature:
     ```
-    def check_for_auto_great_than_6(
+    def scored_more_than_eight_in_auto(
             self,
             match_key: str,
             team_number: int,
-        auto_lower_hub: int,
-        auto_upper_hub: int,
+            auto_coral: int,
-        auto_misses: int,
+            auto_algae: int,
-    ) -> None:
+    ):
     ```
- - Teams may then impliment whatever logic they like in the function body
+ - Teams may then implement whatever logic they like in the function body
  - To flag an error you must call the `add_error` method which takes two arguments the `error_message` and the `error_type`
     - The `error_message` is simply a string which describes the error
     - The `error_type` takes in a value from a predefined enum which is used to categorize the error